Share with your friends

 Sequoias have a larger girth and volume.
 Redwoods are taller, and have a fluted instead of a motley bark pattern.

-Sequoia National Park - PAGE ONE
+for Sequoia National Park - Page 1

 America wonder map